ompl/pyplusplus/docs/peps/dsl_challenge.rst

 Rule based approach
 -------------------

-B-API does not allow to use "rule based" approach and to work on the whole declarations tree!
+B-API does not allow one to use "rule based" approach and to work on the whole declarations tree!

 Special syntax